 If you live in a climate where temperatures get very low or very high, those are probably close to the temperatures you’ll see in an unheated garage.
 These appliances cycle on and off to maintain an internal temperature within a pretty small window, with fridges operating between 34°F and 38°F. Cooling them down 40+ degrees in the summer is going to require a ton of electricity, and when temperatures get lower than that there’s close to nothing a fridge can do to “warm” them up when temperatures fall below that threshold.

-What you can do: Figure out if you really need an extra fridge or freezer in the first place!
+Figure out if you really need an extra fridge or freezer in the first place!
 An older refrigerator uses around 1500 kWh per year, and is probably costing you more than $150 in electricity, so consider using it only around big holidays, or getting rid of it altogether.
-If you do need an extra fridge/freezer, just be sure it’s in a temperature controlled room in your home to ensure it’s operating efficiently.
+If you do need an extra fridge/freezer, just be sure it’s in a temperature-controlled room in your home to ensure it’s operating efficiently.

-What you can do: With a Sense home energy monitor, you can track your home’s electricity consumption in real time, set alerts for when certain devices come on, track your electricity costs, and set goals to further reduce your impact.
+With a Sense home energy monitor, you can track your home’s electricity consumption in real-time, set alerts for when certain devices come on, track your electricity costs, and set goals to further reduce your impact.